NLeSC-AAA2/fft-synth/lit/fft-synth.md

 import Lib

 <<array-numeric-class>>
 <<array-types>>
 <<array-methods>>
 ```

-## Numeric types
+### Numeric types

 The `NumericType` type-class is defined so that we can constrain functions to work with `Float`, `Double` or `Complex a`.
 This also gives information on the byte size of each numeric type.
-We need to give `byteSize` an argument for it to be able to deduce the type.
+We need to give `byteSize` an argument for it to be able to deduce the type, for which we use the `Proxy` type.

 ``` {.haskell #array-numeric-class}
 class NumericType a where